The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 There is a limit on the total amount of benefit that most people aged 16 to 64 can get.
 This is called the benefit cap.
 For most households, the maximum benefit which can be received is £500 per week for single parents, couples with or without children, and £350 per week for single people without children.

-From the autumn of 2016 changes will be made to the benefit cap levels.
-The maximum benefit which can be received is £384.62 per week for single parents, couples with or without children and £257.69 per week for single people without children.
+From the autumn of 2016 changes were made to the benefit cap levels.
+The maximum benefit which can now be received is £384.62 per week for single parents, couples with or without children and £257.69 per week for single people without children.

-The benefit calculator will help you work out your benefits.
+The GOV.UK Benefit calculator will help you work out your benefits.
 You can also use the calculator to work out how much you would be entitled to if your circumstances changed.

 Stockton Welfare Advice Network (SWAN) provides free information on a range of issues affecting the people living in Stockton Borough, including information on benefits, housing, debt, and health.

-The Stockton Information Directory provides information and advice on a range of services and opportunities for adults across the borough of Stockton.
-The wide range of services include information and advice on where local groups or leisure activities are taking place, what help you can get to remain in your own home as well as housing and care home information, and much more.
+The Stockton Information Directory provides information and advice on a range of services and opportunities for adults across the Borough of Stockton-on-Tees.
+The variety of services include information on where local groups and leisure activities are taking place, what help you can get to remain in your own home, housing and care home information and much more.